 How to Remove Wisteria

-Removal difficulty is rated as hard because wisteria is very difficult to control.
+Wisteria is very difficult to control.
 If the infestation is of high density, look into professional control.

-A curtain of climbing wisteria
+A curtain of climbing wisteria.

-Wisteria growing in the ground layer
+Wisteria growing in the ground layer.

 Cut and Treat